um7a/network_sandbox/README.md

 ## Usage

-You can create sandbox environments by using the Vagrantfile of each subdirectories.
+Sandbox environments can be created using the Vagrantfile in each subdirectory.
-For more information, please read README.md in each subdirectories.
+For more information, please read README.md in each subdirectory.